Zhen Chen

 Biography

 Prior to joining Adobe, I received my Ph.D. in Computer Science from the University of Texas at Austin, supervised by Prof. Etienne Vouga.
-Before that, I received my bachelor’s degree in Mathematics from the University of Science and Technology of China in July 2018, where I worked with Prof. Ligang Liu.
+Before that, I received my B.S. in Information and Computing Science from the University of Science and Technology of China in 2018, where I worked with Prof. Ligang Liu.

 Download my resumé